-For this approach, SFM is configured with the application credentials for the social media platform.
+For this approach, SFM is configured with the application credentials for the social media platform by the systems administrator.
 The user credentials are obtained by the user being redirected to the social media website to give permission to SFM to access her account.